qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 Using an external storage
 -------------------------

-Once configured, use can select a local file using the button :guilabel:`...`.
-According to what has been configured as :ref:`Type <external_storage_configuration>`, the file will be stored on the external storage system (except if :guilabel:`Select existing file` has been selected) and the field will be updated with the new resource URL.
+Once configured, you can select a local file using the button :guilabel:`...` when editing a feature's attribute.
+Depending on the configured :ref:`storage type <external_storage_configuration>`, the file will be stored on the external storage system (except if :guilabel:`Select existing file` has been selected) and the field will be updated with the new resource URL.